Public satisfaction with the NHS has dropped to 20% (lowest ever), so it’s time to make our voices heard – not delay action with “consultations”

 Unless we PBPs take matters into our own hands

-YOU know what services are needed?
+YOU know what services are needed – so ASK

 - Your MP